palewire/cpi/README.md

 ## Working with Python

 Adjusting for inflation is as simple as providing a dollar value followed by the year it is from to  the `inflate` method.
-By default it is adjusted to its value in the most recent year available.
+By default it is adjusted to its value in the most recent year available using "CPI-U" index recommended as a default by the Bureau of Labor Statistics.

 ```python
 >>> import cpi